Podcast: From newsletters to Artificial Intelligence

 Jonathan: There you have it.
 Three decades of experience.
 Jason has formed a vision of internal communications that we can all learn from.
 In spite of it, he remains practical.
 If we want success with leadership, we need to realize that we're their confidant.
 We’re a coach, and we're the ones that help them understand that being them is exactly what the company needs.
 The rest will follow up.
 When we approach them with ideas, we need to make sure that we have courage, creativity, and importantly, data.
 But that data needs a human touch.

 If you love this podcast, please subscribe rate and recommend it.
-And if you would like more Internal Comms goodies, go to happeo.com/community, where you can find a selection of articles from across the web, information about our upcoming meetups, and you can join our exclusive social community to discuss with other IC professionals globally.
+And if you would like more Internal Comms goodies, go to happeo.com/blog, where you can find a selection of articles from across the web, information about our upcoming meetups, and you can join our exclusive social community to discuss with other IC professionals globally.

 I'm looking forward to seeing you there.
 Until next time.